Published on May 17, 2022

 An ulcer is an open wound or sore that does not heal and keeps returning.
 It most often affects people with diabetes, peripheral neuropathy, and circulation problems (neurotrophic ulcers).

 Neurotrophic ulcers can indeed be painless, but they lead to severe complications.
-Ulcers easily get infected and when the infection won’t go away you may need to have part of a foot or a toe amputated.
+Ulcers quickly get infected, and you may need to have part of a foot, or a toe amputated when the infection doesn’t go away.
 About 15% of people with diabetes get a foot ulcer at some point.
-In the United States only, about 75,000 amputations per year are performed because of diabetic foot ulcers.
+In the United States only, about 75,000 amputations yearly are performed because of diabetic foot ulcers.

 The Wagner Classification system of diabetic foot ulcers was developed in the 1970s.
 It classifies foot ulcers according to 6 developing stages (from stage 0 to stage 5) according to the severity of the ulcer, its depth, as well as the presence of osteomyelitis (infection of a bone) or gangrene (necrosis, dear of tissues).

-Wagner’s classification of DFUs is the simplest DFUs classification system.
-It does receive some critics such as the fact that it does not properly distinguish the different subtypes of diabetic foot ulcers and the spectrum of the infections.
+Wagner’s classification of DFUs is the most straightforward DFUs classification system.
+It does receive some critics, such as the fact that it does not adequately distinguish the different subtypes of diabetic foot ulcers and the spectrum of the infections.

-There are other classification systems for diabetic foot ulcers including the University of Texas Diabetic Foot Ulcer Classification System, the Diabetic Ulcer Severity Score (DUSS), and others.
+Other classification systems for diabetic foot ulcers include the University of Texas Diabetic Foot Ulcer Classification System, the Diabetic Ulcer Severity Score (DUSS), and others.

-According to Wagner, there are 6 stages of diabetic foot ulcer:
+According to Wagner, there are six stages of diabetic foot ulcer:

 An early diagnosis of diabetic foot ulcers helps prevent severe complications and amputations in most cases.

 Remember that if you have diabetes, and even more so if you have been diagnosed with peripheral neuropathy, you may not feel the wounds on your feet.
-Inspecting your feet daily and checking for sores, blisters, irritations, cuts, and others is very important and may help diagnose a diabetic foot ulcer at its earliest stage before it’s too late.
+Inspecting your feet daily and checking for sores, blisters, irritations, cuts, and others is very important.
+It may help diagnose a diabetic foot ulcer at its earliest stage before it’s too late.

 Always wear adequate, protective, and comfortable footwear.
 Diabetic shoes may help prevent most diabetic foot complications that could lead to ulcers.

-If you notice anything unusual on your feet, feel any pain, have wounds, or weird sensations, immediately seek your doctor’s advice.
+If you notice anything unusual on your feet or feel any pain, wounds, or weird sensations, immediately seek your doctor’s advice.

-Diabetics should have their feet checked by healthcare professionals at least once a year during a proper diabetic foot exam.
+People with diabetes should have their feet checked by healthcare professionals at least once a year during a proper diabetic foot exam